panlanfeng/panlanfeng.github.io/blog/_posts/2015-03-25-weightedglm.md

 We see that both of them predict a fair amount of true negatives as positives, the so called Type-I error.
 This is the price we pay!

 So if we want to combine the error rates on both categories, how should we compare the three methods?
 One answer is the ROC curve.
 To generate such a curve, first we need to realize that logistic regression models only output the predicted probability values for each observation.
 To convert such probabilities to actual predictions we need to set a cut-off.
-For example, we can set observations with probabilities >=0.5 as the predicted positives, the strategy we actually used in generating the previous confusion matrices.
+For the previous confusion matrices, we have used the cut-off as 0.5, and assigned observations with probabilities >=0.5 as the predicted positives.
+This is the usual choice in practice.
 Within each confusion matrix, we can compute two quantities:

 False Positive Rate (FPR) = (# True positives which are predicted as positives) / (# Predicted positives);